 This homemade sugar scrub is great for opening up your sinus passages.
 Therefore, you can actually smell all the wonderful holiday scents.
 If you are having a bit a winter cold, you will really enjoy this sugar scrub.
 Click below for the full recipe and tutorial.

-Which of these holiday sugar scrub recipes is your favorite?
+I hope you enjoyed these recipes for fun DIY holiday scrubs.
+I just love these sugar scrub scents!
+If you have been looking or a good homemade gift idea, a scented body scrub is perfect.
+Which of these holiday sugar scrub recipes will you try first?
 Have you ever made a DIY Christmas Scented Body Scrub before?
 I was surprised how easy it is!